Azure/azure-sdk-tools/tools/test-proxy/documentation/asset-sync/README.md

 The test-proxy will restore an `assets.json` file in two scenarios:

-1. The user explicitly calls `test-proxy restore/push/reset <path-to-assets.json>`.
+1. The user explicitly calls `test-proxy restore <path-to-assets.json>`.
 2. The user's test framework provides an additional key in the BODY of the `record/start` or `playback/start` request.

 Only in the above two scenarios will assets be restored.
 Scenario #2 is discussed in [a section below.](#im-a-dev-who-uses-the-test-proxy-currently-how-do-i-externalize-my-recordings)